psychopy/karma-browserstack-launcher/README.md

 # About this fork
 This fork implements the workaround described in [this issue](https://github.com/karma-runner/karma-browserstack-launcher/issues/183#issuecomment-741739883).
+The session in BrowserStack that corresponds with a karma test-run gets the name `[<displayName>, <browser.id>]` (for example: `["Windows_10_chrome_87.0","81591902"]`).
+Next, the session name can be obtained by querying the [BrowserStack REST API](https://www.browserstack.com/docs/automate/api-reference/selenium/session#get-session-list) and joined with karma JSON logs on `browser.id`, in order to obtain `displayName`.

 # karma-browserstack-launcher